aryakghosal/social-buzz-analysis/README.md

 ## Conclusion

-In conclusion, my analysis of Social Buzz's data helped us identify the most popular content categories and provide key performance indicators to optimize their content creation strategy.
+In conclusion, my analysis of Social Buzz's data helped us identify the most popular content categories and provide key performance indicators to optimize their content creation strategies.
 The Power BI report that I delivered will enable Social Buzz's management team to make data-driven decisions and scale their business effectively.

 ---